ucsd-cse12-sp24/ucsd-cse12-sp24.github.io/_lectures/final-exam.md

 We do not have an answer key for past exams.
 We suggest working with other students in the course or go to non-busy tutoring times.
 You can also bring your questions to discussion.

+Each part of the final exam corresponds to one of the previous exams.
+Those exams can also be used as study guides.

 ## Exam files

 Posted after exam grades have been released